annelie2001/Locating-APLs/README.md

 ## Repository Structure

-- 📁 1_Data Generation/ # Marimo notebooks for creating or preprocessing datasets (e.g. calculating driving distances, generating demand scenarios,...)
+- 📁 1_Data Generation - Marimo notebooks for creating or preprocessing datasets (e.g. driving distances, demand scenarios,...)
-- 📁 2_Optimization/ # Marimo notebooks for solving the CFLP and generating the heuristic solution
+- 📁 2_Optimization - Marimo notebooks for solving the CFLP and generating the heuristic solution
-- 📁 3_Evaluation/ # Marimo notebooks for the MCS and the CVRP
+- 📁 3_Evaluation - Marimo notebooks for the MCS and the CVRP
-- 📁 Data/ # All used and generated datasets (e.g. population, demand, coordinates,...)
+- 📁 Data - All used and generated datasets (e.g. population, demand, coordinates,...)
-- 📁 Images/ # Image files created for documentation
+- 📁 Images - Image files created for documentation
-- 📁 Vensim Model/ # Vensim model and simulation files
+- 📁 Vensim Model - Vensim model and simulation files
-- 📄 project-overview.html # HTML file containing interactive maps and graphs across all project steps
+- 📄 project-overview.html - HTML file containing interactive maps and graphs across all project steps

 ## Technologies Used